Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

     </p>
     </td>
     <td>
     <p>Optional.
-Specifies to not delete the SharePoint site that is associated with the team project.
-Specify this option to maintain the existing site so that other team projects can continue using it.</p>
+Specifies to not delete the SharePoint site that is associated with the project.
+Specify this option to maintain the existing site so that other projects can continue using it.</p>
     </td>
 </tr>
 <tr>